 Simulator insights help Denver change its parking rules

-For city leaders in Denver, identifying effective housing reforms is becoming increasingly urgent.
-The city’s population has grown nearly 30% since 2005, while the average home price has increased by 138%, with lower-income residents shouldering a high cost burden.
-A 2023 Common Sense Institute report estimated the city will need between 31,000 and 49,000 new housing units by 2028 to meet the needs of its population.
+For city leaders, identifying effective housing reforms is increasingly urgent.
+The city’s population has grown nearly 30% since 2005.
+The average home price has increased by 138%, with lower-income residents shouldering a high cost burden.
+A 2023 Common Sense Institute report estimated that Denver will need between 31,000 and 49,000 new housing units by 2028 to meet the needs of its population.
+Could changing a parking requirement make a dent?

 The report was cited in August 2025 testimony to the Denver City Council, which subsequently narrowly voted to remove the parking minimums requirement for new development.
 City staff recognized the report as an important piece of evidence for making the change.